gavinyork/zephyr3d/doc/markdown/scene.primitive.setvertexbuffer.md

 ## Primitive.setVertexBuffer() method

-Adds a vertex buffer to the primitive
+Add an existing vertex buffer to the primitive.

+Ownership note: The primitive retains the buffer; it will be released or disposed when replaced or on dispose.

 **Signature:**